cuelang/cuelang.org/content/en/docs/integrations/go.md

 and makes their definitions available through the CUE module's `pkg` directory using the same package naming conventions as in Go.

-For example, to download the CUE definitions for the core Kubernetes types, run
+For example, to download the CUE definitions for the core Kubernetes types, initiate a `go.mod` and `cue.mod` if needed in your project directory with

+{{< highlight go >}}
+go mod init example.com
+go get k8s.io/api/apps/v1
+cue mod init example.com
+{{< /highlight >}}

+and run

 {{< highlight go >}}
 cue get go k8s.io/api/core/v1